viadee/bpmn.ai-patterns/README.md

 ![Process Choice](models/process-choice.png "Process Choice")

-A first processing step extracts from incoming documents, e-mails, or chat messages all entities, i.e. all identifiable aspects, as they might be entered into a form in the processing: Customer names, e-mail addresses, invoice numbers, etc. or more abstract assessments such as a sentiment-analysis to identify and quantify affective states and subjective information, especially the expressed mood.
+A first processing step extracts from incoming documents, e-mails, or chat messages all entities, i.e. all identifiable aspects, as they might be entered into a form in the processing: Customer names, e-mail addresses, invoice numbers, etc. or more abstract assessments such as a sentiment-analysis to identify and quantify affective states and subjective information, especially the mood expressed in a piece of text.

-In this way, a stream of rather weakly structured data turns into one with single known fields.
-These can be used in a second ML step to classify the most suitable subsequent process that can process the data.
+In this way, a stream of rather weakly structured data turns into one with known (and typed) fields.
+These can be used in a second ML step to classify the most suitable subsequent process that can process the data with non-AI process automation means.

-The separation of these two steps makes strategic sense because Entity Extraction is becoming a standard product for which pre-trained models or cloud services can be used.
-Process classification requires separate learning data for their own processes.
+The separation of these two steps makes strategic sense because _Entity Extraction_ is becoming a standard product for which pre-trained models or cloud services can be used.
+Process classification requires separate learning data from your own processes.

 :warning: There may be incidents that do not belong in any process or contain multiple concerns.